-It all started for Zach Jones eight years ago, when the then 12-year-old youngster downed a trophy buck, a feat that found its way onto the pages of our sister magazine, Louisiana Sportsman.
+It all started for Zach Jones seven years ago, when the then 12-year-old youngster downed a trophy buck, a feat that found its way onto the pages of our sister magazine, Louisiana Sportsman.
 Since then, Zach has been featured twice more in the pages of that magazine.
 Now, at age 19, the youngster has struck again, laying claim to a big 11-point buck he shot with his bow.

 Jones, along with his dad, is a member of a top-notch hunting club that lies along the Mississippi River.
 Bordering Arkansas and Louisiana, Ashbrook Island is physically located in Washington County, Miss.
 The 6,000 acre piece of prime real estate has produced plenty of trophy bucks over the years with Zach Jones collecting his share.
 The club has restrictions on the taking of deer, with the minimum criteria for bucks being 8 points, 5 ½ years of age with 140 inches of antler.
 Mess up and you lose your buck privileges the rest of the current hunting season as well as next season.

 Jones, a recent graduate of Sterlington High School, played football and baseball for his school and is currently working with his dad who is involved in oil and gas exploration with Delta Exploration.
 He plans to enroll in the University of Louisiana Monroe for the spring quarter.
 In the meantime, he spends as much time as he can on Askbrook.

 “I was hunting a buck that ended up getting shot in October,” Jones said.
 “I was hunting that morning and looked about 80 yards to my left and saw a big wide-framed buck.
 I keep a camera with me so I videoed the buck and sent it to my dad for his opinion.
 Dad agreed it was at least a 150-inch buck and told me if I wanted to go after him, I had his okay.”